LehmannPi/LehmannPi/README.md

 </div>
 -->

-My name is Filipe, I'm an engineer and developer:
+My name is Filipe, I'm an engineer and developer.

+"As programmers, we collect, organize, maintain, and harness knowledge.
+We document knowledge in specifications, we make it come alive in running code."

+  — Andy Hunt and Dave Thomas, *The Pragmatic Programmer*

+##

 📑 My portfolio : https://filipelehmann.vercel.app/